Heltec-Aaron-Lee/WiFi_Kit_series/README.md

 English | [简体中文](#简体中文)

-This environment is fully clone from espressif [ESP32](https://github.com/espressif/arduino-esp32) and [ESP8266](https://github.com/esp8266/Arduino) projects, on that basis, we fixed "variants" folder and "boards.txt", for convenience of "Arduino + ESP" beginners and Heltec ESP seies Dev boards users.
+This environment is fully cloned from espressif [ESP32](https://github.com/espressif/arduino-esp32) and [ESP8266](https://github.com/esp8266/Arduino) projects, on that basis, we fixed "variants" folder and "boards.txt", for convenience of "Arduino + ESP" beginners and Heltec ESP series Dev boards users.

-*This environment not include on board OLED LoRa etc drivers and examples anymore, they had been moved to another libraries:*
+*This environment does not include onboard OLED LoRa etc drivers and examples anymore, they had been moved to another library:*

 For ESP32 series: https://github.com/HelTecAutomation/Heltec_ESP32

 For ESP8266 series: https://github.com/HelTecAutomation/Heltec_ESP8266

 ## Instructions
-- WIFI_Kit_32,WIFI_LoRa_32, WIFI_LoRa_32_V2, Wireless_Stick use ESP32 chip,the source codes and dev_environment:[esp32](esp32/)
+- WIFI_Kit_32,WIFI_LoRa_32, WIFI_LoRa_32_V2, Wireless_Stick, Wireless_Stick_Lite, Wireless_Shell use ESP32 chip,the source codes and dev_environment:[esp32](esp32/)
 - WIFI_Kit_8 use esp8266 chip,the source codes and dev_environment:[esp8266](esp8266/)

 ## Installation Instructions

-- Using Arduino IDE
+- Using Git
   + [Instructions for Windows](InstallGuide/windows.md)
   + [Instructions for Mac](InstallGuide/mac.md)
   + [Instructions for Debian/Ubuntu Linux](InstallGuide/debian_ubuntu.md)